kaidokert/fsfw/README.md

 ## How to Use

-The [FSFW example](https://egit.irs.uni-stuttgart.de/fsfw/fsfw_example) provides a good starting point and a demo to see the FSFW capabilities.
-Generally, the FSFW is included in a project by compiling the FSFW sources and providing a configuration folder.
+The [FSFW example](https://egit.irs.uni-stuttgart.de/fsfw/fsfw_example) provides a good starting point and a demo to see the FSFW capabilities and build it with the Make or the CMake build system.
+Generally, the FSFW is included in a project by compiling the FSFW sources and providing a configuration folder and adding it to the include path.
 A template configuration folder was provided and can be copied into the project root to have a starting point.
 The [configuration section](doc/README-config.md#top) provides more specific information about the possible options.